Essential Elements of a Magazine Business Plan

 editorial advisory board (if you have one).

-Explain who your target readers are and why they need your publication.
+Describe your target readers and why they need your publication.

 Describe your pricing and competitive strategies.
 In particular, explain